-I am fascinated by the imagery and the wonder of animals; my imagination is fuelled by our relationship with them and their anthropomorphism in childhood stories and fables.
-My work is an amalgamation of things I’m passionate about, clay, folk art, up-cycling and the iconography of the circus.
+I am fascinated by the imagery of animals; my imagination is fuelled by our relationship with them and their anthropomorphism in childhood stories and fables.
+My work is an amalgamation of things I’m passionate about, folk art, marine creatures and up-cycled mixed media.

 My making process involves the technique of pinching, I make hollow forms which are manipulated and modified to make the creatures bodies, their limbs and heads are modelled by hand and then attached.
 Although rooted in the figurative tradition I aim for a simplicity of form and try to capture something of the spirit of each animal rather than making an exact representation.
 The contrast between the cool glazed clay and the soft, colourful cashmere introduces a playful edge to my creatures and makes them attractive to handle.